-Since these processes are connected and work in coordination, many professionals, especially those working in small and medium sized organizations, do not understand their differences.
+Since these processes work closely together, many professionals, especially those working in small and medium-sized organizations, do not understand the differences.

-This reminds me of one interaction when I was in my ISO 9001 training course a few years back.
-I met with many professionals involved in quality management.
-These people were all from different backgrounds and were working in various fields.
+I met with many professionals involved in quality management during my ISO 9001 training course a few years back.
+These people had different backgrounds and were working across various fields.

-One of the guys I met told me he was working as a QA/QC engineer in his company.
-I questioned him about his job responsibilities and his duties.
+One man told me he was working as a QA/QC engineer in his company, and I questioned him about his responsibilities and duties.

-This issue is prevalent in small or medium-sized organizations where they usually do not have the resources to hire QA and QC engineers separately.
+This issue is prevalent in small or medium-sized organizations, where there are rarely the resources to hire both QA and QC engineers.

-The most important and accepted definition of quality is given by Mr. Philip B. Crosby which says quality is “Conformance to requirements.”
+The most important and accepted definition is from Mr. Philip B. Crosby, who says simply that quality is “Conformance to requirements.”